Cardiomyopathy is disease in which the heart muscle becomes weakened, stretched, or has another structural problem.

 A number of laboratory tests may be done to determine the cause:

-Heart enlargement or other problems with the structure and function of the heart (such as weak squeezing) may show up on these tests:
+Heart enlargement or other problems with the structure and function of the heart (such as weak squeezing) may show up on these tests.
+They may also help diagnose the exact cause of the problem:

 Heart biopsy, in which a small piece of heart muscle is removed, may be needed depending on the cause.
-However, this is uncommon.
+However, this is rarely done.

 For advanced cardiomyopathy: